Red Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have been the favorite once in the past 10 games and won that contest.
+- Over the past 10 games, the Red Sox have been favored just once and lost that contest.

-- Games involving the Red Sox have hit the over in 10 straight contests with a total.
+- In each of their last 10 games with a total, the Red Sox and their opponents have combined to hit the over in all of them.

-- Oddsmakers have not set a spread for any of the Red Sox's last 10 games.
-The average over/under set by sportsbooks in Boston's past 11 games has been 9.1, a stretch during which the Red Sox and their opponent have hit the over every time.
+- The Red Sox have not played a game with a spread over their last 10 outings.
+For 12 straight games, Boston and its opponent have gone above the over/under, with the average total set by oddsmakers in that span being 9.2 runs.

 Discover More About This Game